MicrosoftDocs/sql-docs/azure-sql/database/audit-log-format.md

 ### Log Analytics

-Audit events are written to Log Analytics workspace defined during auditing configuration, to the `AzureDiagnostics` table with the category `SQLSecurityAuditEvents`.
+Audit events are written to Log Analytics workspace defined during auditing configuration, to the `AzureDiagnostics` table with the category `SQLSecurityAuditEvents` and table with the category `DevOpsOperationsAudit` for Microsoft Support Operations.
 For additional useful information about Log Analytics search language and commands, see [Log Analytics search reference](/azure/azure-monitor/logs/log-query-overview).

 ## <a id="subheading-1"></a>Audit log fields